-[TIC readers, I had the privilege of transcribing Eliot's famous essay, "Thoughts on Lambeth" this week.
+I had the privilege of transcribing Eliot’s famous essay, “Thoughts on Lambeth.”
 Below is a significant part of the essay (roughly 2/3 of it).
-I have edited it only down in size; I've not made any other changes.
-The formatting of the original piece is quite strange (lots of weird characters, etc), and I've done my best to preserve all of these as well as the English (as in UK) spellings.
-I did remove all of the footnotes.
-This is some of Eliot's most revealing writing, especially regarding The Waste Land as a personal journey not as a critique of modernity).
-It also is deeply rooted in time (early 1930s controversies over birth control) but touches upon transcendent themes.
-That Eliot saw the Anglican Church as the true Catholic Church with the Roman Catholic Church being the fundamentalist church and the "free churches" as emotional outlets continues to fascinate me.
+I have edited it only down in size; I’ve not made any other changes.
+This is some of Eliot’s most revealing writing, especially regarding The Waste Land as a personal journey not as a critique of modernity.
+It is also deeply rooted in time (early 1930s controversies over birth control), but touches upon transcendent themes.
+That Eliot saw the Anglican Church as the true Catholic Church with the Roman Catholic Church being the fundamentalist church and the “free churches” as emotional outlets continues to fascinate me.
 What would Eliot say about the current state of Christianity?
 Of the Anglican church?
-Well, please enjoy—Brad Birzer].
+Well, please enjoy. —Brad Birzer

 Thoughts After Lambeth

 The Church of England washes its dirty linen in public.
 It is convenient and brief to begin with this metaphorical statement.
 In contrast to some other institutions both civil and ecclesiastical, the linen does get washed.
 To have linen to wash is something; and to assert that one’s linen never needed washing would be a suspicious boast.
 Without some understanding of these habits of the Church, the reader of the Report of the Lambeth Conference (1930) will find it a difficult and in some directions a misleading document.
 The Report needs to be read in the light of previous Reports; with some knowledge, and with some sympathy for that oddest of institutions, the Church of England.